the-moot-point/samsara-customer-sync/README.md

   after retention window.
 - Never touch entries in `warehouses.csv` (denylist of Samsara IDs/names).
 - Retries/backoff on 429/5xx with exponential backoff + jitter; UTC timestamps; logs retries.
+- Configurable per-endpoint rate limiting; delays are logged at DEBUG with the HTTP method and path.

 ### Reports (written to `./output/`)